-Science Adventure (Ep アドベンチャー Hepburn: Kagaku Adobenchā) - In Portuguese: Aventura Cientifica, is a series of Visual Novels developed by 5bp. and Nitroplus.
+Science Adventure (Ep アドベンチャー Hepburn: Kagaku Adobenchā) — In English: Aventura Cientifica, is a series of Visual Novels developed by 5bp. and Nitroplus.
 The series begins with Floors; HEAd, released in 2008.
 Since then, having 4 other games from its main series, they being Steins; Gate, Robotics; Note, ChäoS; Child and Steins; Gate 0.
-Also having four games spin off based on Floors; HEAd, Steins; Gate and ChäoS; Child.
+Also having four games spin-off based on Floors; HEAd, Steins; Gate and ChäoS; Child.
 Other media based on the series were also made, including anime, manga, light novel, drama CDs and plays.

 All Visual Novels of the franchise take place in the same universe, presenting their narratives in the genre of science fiction.
 Floors; HEAd and ChäoS; Child focuses on individuals with skills that can change reality, while Steins; Gate and its sequence present themes related to time travel.
 Throughout history within the Visual Novel the reader will find choices which can alter its development and even its conclusion; in Floors; HEAd and ChäoS; Child, the choices are based on the delusions coming from the characters, whereas in Steins; Gate and Robotics; Notes, they are made based on the interaction that the player has with his cell phone and / or tablet.